 The seeds actually come from a fully edible fennel plant.
 You may have seen it in the grocery store and wondered what it was.

-Did you know that you can cook with the seeds, bulbs, and fronds?
+Did you know that you can cook with fennel seeds, bulbs, and fronds?
 Learn more about cooking with fennel in this very informative post by Love and Lemons

 For this recipe, we will be cutting off the stems and fronds and only using the bulb end.